abs-tudelft/sbd/src/lab3/assignment.md

 ```
 Beer styles in this file match exactly with the names of the producer
 implementation found in: `producer/src/main.rs`.

+### Supplying the time window
+The time window will be supplied on the command-line as the first argument
+representing the time window size in seconds.

 ### Producing updates